FAMILY THERAPY FOR AUTISM

 Fortunately, there is currently a paradigm shift in autistic interventions with a move to a more social model (emphasizing inclusivity vs. deficits) that is strengths-based and client-focused.
 This is the model to which we subscribe.

-While there’s no cure for autism, there’s ample room for hope and research is promising.
-Much of the anxiety, depression, low motivation and stress can be managed through education, practice, self-advocacy, strategies and accommodations.
+Much of the anxiety, depression, low motivation and stress seen alongside some cases of autism can be managed through education, practice, self-advocacy, strategies and accommodations.
 Sometimes it’s about knowing the right question.
 It also takes acceptance of autism and determination not to dictate neurotypical expectations that focus on making autistic people mask who they are and how they perceive the world.

 Strengths-Based & Client Focused Family Therapy